 - Click on the Administration menu item.
 A menu drop down is displayed.

-- An Administrator Console logon with access to the Administration | Gateway | Policies menu item.
+- Click on the Gateway | Policies menu item.

-|Policy Narrative||Provide a description for the Policy to allow you to easily identify it in the future.
+Option Description Policy Narrative Provide a description for the policy to allow you to easily identify it in the future.
 Select Option

 Select whether to explode or not to explode the message content.